ZJU-SEL/kubernetes/docs/getting-started-guides/docker-multinode.md

 export KUBERNETES_PROVIDER=docker-cluster ./kube-up.sh
 ```

-> Check `cluster/docker-cluster/config-default.sh` for more supported ENVs
+> Please check `cluster/docker-cluster/config-default.sh` for more supported ENVs

+> If your MASTER is also in one of NODES, that machine will be deployed as **both master & node**

 If all things goes right, you will see the below message from console indicating the k8s is up.